mapping-commons/rda-fair-mappings/src/docs/case-study/case-study-i-adopt.md

 **Use case 2: Indirect mappings of description components**
+2a: related mappings of description components:
 ![I-ADOPT use case 2a](../img/I-ADOPT_use_case2a.png)

+2b: description components mapped to the same reference semantic artefacts
 ![I-ADOPT use case 2b](../img/I-ADOPT_use_case2b.png)

+2 c: no explicit mappings existing, but automatic mappings based on term matches
 ![I-ADOPT use case 2c](../img/I-ADOPT_use_case2c.png)

 **Use case 3: Description components mapped between a variable and a blank node**